 You’re also recovering from the trauma of giving birth.

 Having a baby is hard work, no matter how you decide to go about it.
 Your hormones are all over the place.
 You may even be suffering from postpartum depression.
-You may worry that sex will be painful–there’s a reason the OBGYN advises waiting six weeks before resuming sexual activity!
+You may worry that sex will be painful—there’s a reason the OBGYN advises waiting six weeks before resuming sexual activity!
 I’m just going to tell it like it is: those first few encounters might be painful and uncomfortable.
 (So don’t forget the lube!)
-You might even feel less sexy after giving birth, which obviously impacts your sex drive.
+You might even feel less sexy after having a baby, which impacts your sex drive.

 You may be worried about becoming pregnant again.